mvenzke-axway/axway-open-docs/content/en/docs/apim_howto_guides/configuring_apigw_container.md

 ## Further Information

-For more information on how to build API Gateway, Admin Node Manger, or Analytics Docker images and run in a Docker container, see [Deploy API Gateway in containers](/docs/apim_installation/apigw_containers).
+For more information on how to build API Gateway, Admin Node Manager, or Analytics Docker images and run in a Docker container, see [Deploy API Gateway in containers](/docs/apim_installation/apigw_containers).